I'll Be Seeing You (1944 film): Plot

-Social outcasts Mary Marshall (Ginger Rogers) and Sgt.
-Zachary Morgan (Joseph Cotten) meet while seated across from each other on a train bound for Pinehill.
+Social outcasts Mary Marshall and Sgt.
+Zachary Morgan meet while seated across from each other on a train bound for Pinehill.
 Zach, a victim of PTSD, then termed shell shock, has just been granted a ten-day leave from a military hospital to try to readjust to daily life.
-Mary, convicted for involuntary manslaughter, has just been given an eight-day furlough from prison to spend the Christmas holiday with her aunt and uncle in Pinehill.
+Mary, convicted for involuntary manslaughter, has just been given an eight-day furlough from prison to spend the Christmas holiday with her aunt Sarah and uncle Henry in Pinehill.
 Each harbours a secret.
 Mary lies to Zach that she is a travelling saleslady on her way to spend the holidays with her family, while Zach tells Mary that he is going to visit his sister in Pinehill.
 After the train pulls into the station, the two exchange names.
-Mary then goes to the Marshall home, where she is reunited with her Uncle Henry (Tom Tully), Aunt Sarah (Spring Byington) and cousin Barbara (Shirley Temple).
+Mary then goes to the Marshall home, where she is reunited with Henry, Sarah and cousin Barbara.

 Zach, meanwhile, checks into the YMCA.
 Unsure of herself after a three-year confinement in prison, Mary laments the loss of her youthful dreams of having a husband and family.
 Soon after, Zach phones and Mary invites him to dinner.
 After the meal, Zach confesses to Mary that he has no sister and stopped in Pinehill just to be near her.
 He and Mary then attend a war movie, but Zach falls mute when Mary questions him about his own experiences in the war.
-While stopping at a café afterward, Zach panics when the soda jerk, Swanson (Chill Wills), who is afflicted with a facial tic, recounts being shell-shocked during World War I. Apprehensive that his affliction will also result in disfigurement, Zach flees the café and is unable to share his fears with Mary.
+While stopping at a café afterward, Zach panics when the soda jerk, Swanson, who is afflicted with a facial tic, recounts being shell-shocked during World War I. Apprehensive that his affliction will also result in disfigurement, Zach flees the café and is unable to share his fears with Mary.

 Upon returning home, Mary, who is sharing Barbara's room, finds that Barbara has labeled her possessions.
-Realising that Barbara distrusts her, Mary relates the circumstances that sent her to prison.
+Realizing that Barbara distrusts her, Mary relates the circumstances that sent her to prison.
 After the death of her parents, Mary had gone to work as a secretary.
 One night, her wealthy boss invited her to dinner at his apartment and Mary naively accepted, believing that he was inviting her to a party.
 Shocked to discover that she was the only guest, Mary was then accosted by her drunken boss.
 While struggling to avoid his advances, Mary pushed him away, sending him to his death through an open window, and Mary was sentenced to six years in prison.
 At the end of Mary's story, Barbara, who is touched by her cousin's misfortune, begs her forgiveness.